ffdev-info/searching-for-a-signature/episodes/008-plugging-it-in.md

 ### Keeping it simple

-Because it gets more complicated and this method allows us to test out signatures we’re focusing on building a signature file using just the DROID signature file here but it is possible to build a more comprehensive signature with roy using a PRONOM download by using ./roy harvest and then by downloading the most recent container file to the same siegfried folder above.
+This method allows us to test out signatures.
+We’re focusing on building a signature file using just the DROID signature file here, however it is possible to build a more comprehensive signature with roy.
+You can use a PRONOM download by using `./roy harvest`, then by downloading the most recent container file to the same siegfried folder above.
 See the siegfried documentation for more information on building signatures.

 ::::